kartonfarkas/api_docs/source/suite/contacts/contact_list_create.rst

      }
    }

+Where:

-Where *id* is the ID of the contact list, and *errors* contains the error ID and the error message as a key-value pair.
+* *id* is the ID of the contact list
+* *errors* contains the error ID and the error message as a key-value pair.

 Errors
 ------